ibm-cloud-docs/FileStorage/slapi-usage.md

 # Setting up your API environment
 {: #setupAPI}

-You can use the SLAPI to accomplish tasks that are normally handled through the [{{site.data.keyword.cloud}} console](/cloud-storage/file){: external}.
-For example, you can place orders for new volumes, snapshot space, and replication, update authorizations, cancel volumes, query capacity usage.
+Use the SLAPI to manage file storage volumes, place orders, update authorizations, and query capacity through programmatic access to {{site.data.keyword.cloud_notm}} services.
 {: shortdesc}

 Before you begin, review the [Introduction to the SL API](https://sldn.softlayer.com/article/getting-started/){: external} in the [API Reference](https://sldn.softlayer.com/reference/softlayerapi/){: external}.
 For more information about the {{site.data.keyword.filestorage_short}} service and available data types, see the [`SoftLayer_Network_Storage`](https://sldn.softlayer.com/reference/services/SoftLayer_Network_Storage/){: external} topic.